Lower bounds for genera of fiber products: Introduction

 The paper is organized as follows.
 In the second section, we recall some basic facts about fiber products and normalizations.
-In the third section, we prove Theorem \ref{t1} - \ref{ratt} and some related results.
+In the third section, following the approach described above, we prove Theorems \ref{t1} - \ref{ratt}.
+We also show that the bound provided by Theorem \ref{t1} is sharp.